Mike Guerrero: Managerial career

 Guerrero began his managerial career in the Dominican Summer League with the Toronto Blue Jays' DSL Blue Jays in 1995.
 He then joined the Milwaukee Brewers' organization, serving as skipper of the DSL Brewers from 1996 to 2002.
 He led the 2001 team to win the league title and was named DSL Manager of the Year.
 In 2004, he joined Brewers' Rookie league Arizona League Brewers.
 He led the team to a 24–32 (.429) finish is his first season.
 He stayed with the team for the 2005 season in which they compiled a record of 22–34 (.393).
 The Brewers moved Guerrero up to their Class A affiliate, the West Virginia Power, for 2006.
 In his first year with the Power, Guerrero led the team to a 74–62 (.544) finish.
 In 2007, he guided West Virginia to an 82–54 (.603) record.
 The team went on to with the Northern Division Championship after defeating the Hickory Crawdads, two games to one.
 Eventually, the Power lost the South Atlantic League Championship to the Columbus Catfish in three straight games.

 He was promoted to helm the Class A-Advanced Brevard County Manatees.
 In 2008, the team finished with a 66–72 (.478) record.
 Guerrero returned to postseason action in 2009 (79–48 (.622)).
 However, the Manatees fell to the Tampa Yankees, losing the North Division title.
 Guerrero was honored by being named to the 2009 Florida State League postseason All-Star Team as a coach.

 Guerrero was selected to manage the Double-A Huntsville Stars in 2010.
 His first season saw the Stars compile a 67–73 (.479) season.
 Returning in 2011, Huntsville recorded a 64–73 (.467) record.
 Guerrero managed the Triple-A Nashville Sounds, Milwaukee's top farm club, from 2012 to 2013.
 He held a major league coaching position with the Brewers from 2014 to 2015.
 Guerrero returned to manage Milwaukee's Double-A club, then the Biloxi Shuckers, from 2016 to 2022.
 He became a roving infield instructor in the Brewers organization in 2024.
+In 2026, Guerrero was again named manager of the Biloxi Shuckers the Brewers Double-A affiliate.